MonoSR: Open-Vocabulary Spatial Reasoning from Monocular Images: Related Work

 \subsection{Spatial Reasoning Methods}

 Current Vision–Language Models (VLMs) can be broadly categorized into general-purpose and specialized models.
-General-purpose VLMs\cite{bai2023qwenvl,li2023llava,openai2023gpt4,touvron2023llama} demonstrate strong capability in 2D understanding but struggle with 3D spatial tasks.
+General-purpose VLMs\cite{Bai2023QwenVL,Liu2023VisualInstructionTuning,Achiam2023GPT4,Touvron2023LLaMA} demonstrate strong capability in 2D understanding but struggle with 3D spatial tasks.
 This limitation arises from their pre-training on predominantly 2D image–text corpora, which lack the geometric grounding required for accurate monocular spatial inference.
 To overcome this limitation, specialized 3D-aware approaches have been developed.
-Many of these methods project explicit 3D features, such as point-cloud representations, into the language model\cite{3dllm,xu2024pointllm,Qi_2024_ECCV}.
-More recently, perceiving 3D environments using only 2D information has gained increasing attention.
-These approaches~\cite{fan2505vlm,wu2025spatial} generally feed multi-view images directly into the model to obtain predictions.
+Many of these methods project explicit 3D features, such as point-cloud representations, into the language model\cite{Hong2023ThreeDLLM,Xu2024PointLLM,Qi2024ShapeLLM}.
+More recently, perceiving and reasoning about 3D environments using only 2D observations has gained increasing attention.
+SeeGround~\cite{li2025seeground} bridges 3D visual grounding and 2D VLMs by rendering query-aligned views and enriching them with spatial descriptions, while perception-aware monocular reasoning methods~\cite{cheng2026perception} introduce explicit object-centric visual grounding for spatial reasoning from a single image.
+Other recent systems, such as SpatialReasoner~\cite{zheng2025spatialreasoner}, further explore active perception and tool-augmented reasoning for large-scale 3D scene understanding.
+In parallel, several 3D-aware VLM methods~\cite{Fan2025VLM3R,wu2025spatial,meng2025phymagic} feed multi-view images into the model to obtain spatial predictions.
 However, their effectiveness is restricted by existing datasets, which predominantly contain indoor scenes and are not optimized for monocular inputs, a far more common scenario in real-world applications.
-This gap underscores the need for an open-world monocular spatial reasoning dataset.

-In this work, we propose MonoSR, a large-scale 3D spatial reasoning dataset tailored for open-world monocular settings, providing a comprehensive foundation that paves the way for future model development in monocular spatial reasoning.
+Notably, specialized spatial reasoning methods such as SpatialVLM~\cite{Chen2024SpatialVLM} and LLMI3D~\cite{yang2026llmi3d} are originally designed for multi-view or depth-augmented inputs.
+Beyond metric geometry, prior work has also explored functional affordance grounding and memory-based reference resolution~\cite{wang2026grounding}, highlighting the broader role of spatial grounding in embodied contexts.
+This motivates our situational reasoning tasks, which connect spatial scene structure with realistic operational contexts.